Umarb2003/High-Power-Inverting-Buck-Boost-Converter/README.md

 The original project link is listed below: https://circuitdigest.com/electronic-circuits/high-power-inverting-buck-boost-converter-circuit-design-with-tl494

 I recreated the original designer's schematic on Altium Designer, and utilized it to create a custom PCB board.
-The schematic and footprint files are shown below.
+The schematic and pcb files are shown below along with the Bill of materials and Design verification report.

 Circuit schematic of Buck boost Converter design